 What products does Moneybox offer?

-Originally there were two main products:
+Originally there were two main products: (click the links below for our guides)

 - Stocks and Shares ISA – tax wrapper so no tax is paid on the income made.
 Maximum investment of £20,000 per tax year